"Many of the women we work with have no health insurance"

 Rural women & access

-“The ACPD clinic is crucial for these [rural] women, because the healthcare we offer through gynaecological visits, includes counselling, pap tests, colposcopies and recently VIA tests and cryotherapy.
+“The ACPD clinic is crucial for these [rural] women, because the healthcare we offer through gynaecological visits, includes counselling, pap smears, colposcopies and recently VIA tests and cryotherapy.
 Services that are totally missing in their areas.
 What they appreciate most is the mobile clinic in the outskirts of Tirana, because they have an opportunity to meet with doctors and to get information about their health status.
 We do approximately 17-18 visits per day and the number is always increasing”, Hatixhe says.

 The clinic has developed a reputation for offering youth-friendly healthcare and information.
 The confidential and open approach of the clinic is providing access for girls to comprehensive sexual education at an early age, without fear of discrimination or embarrassment.

 When the clinic first introduced VIA testing in 2017, as an alternative way for the screening of cervical cancer, it was welcomed by the women.
-“The reason is that compared to PAP test, VIA gives an immediate response on the health of the cervical cells,” Hatixhe explains.
+“The reason is that compared to pap smears, VIA gives an immediate response on the health of the cervical cells,” Hatixhe explains.
 “The other reason is economical.
 Many of the women we work with have no health insurance, as such they cannot benefit from the free tests at maternity hospitals.
 Furthermore, some of them are vulnerable women and they feel safe when they can get free information and healthcare at our clinic.”

 What is VIA & Cryotherapy?